Ahhgust/STRaitRazor/README.md

 	str8 -p 8 -c configFile fastqfile > allsequences.txt

-(Note that on linux/mac systems, if . is not in your PATH you need to type:
+Note that on linux/mac systems, if . is not in your PATH you need to type:

+      ./str8 …

-      ./str8 … instead of str8).
+instead of str8.

 Code requirements:
 The included source code